navarrew/strain-comp/README.md

 ## Getting genomic data using the NCBI datasets command line interface
-In any command line environment where ncbi-datasets-cli is installed you can type commands directly into the terminal to download genomic data and its associated metadata.
+When ncbi-datasets-cli is installed you can type commands directly into the terminal to download genomic data and its associated metadata.

 ### Downloading genomes using a taxonomic name